FCPA Document Translation Services

-Last week in the blog post Legal Translation, Corruption and Compliance- What You Need to Know we provided a brief overview of the Foreign Corrupt Practices Act (FCPA), highlighting its key points and summarizing what attorneys need to know.
-This week we take a practical approach to the same subject, providing a 'Compliance Checklist' that covers key issues that should be addressed in light of the FCPA.
+Certified document translations of the Foreign Corrupt Practices Act (FCPA) compliance documents play an important role today.
+This week we take a practical approach to the same subject, providing a ‘Compliance Checklist’ that covers key issues that should be addressed in light of the FCPA.
 As a FCPA violation can result in lengthy and disruptive SEC and DOJ criminal investigations and stiff criminal penalties for companies and individuals, it is important to be proactive with compliance measures.
-Although there are many considerations to keep in mind concerning FCPA compliance, here is a 'top ten list' for managing risk and improving compliance:
+Although there are many considerations to keep in mind concerning FCPA compliance, here is a ‘top ten list’ for managing risk and improving compliance:

 Determine your FCPA Risk